 Extra Credit Challege

-Each quarter CS109 holds an extra credit challege, where students apply the principles in this class to explore a topic of their own choice.
-Participation in the contest is completely optional, and prizes involve extra credit to your final course grade.
+This quarter CS109 will hold an extra credit challege, where students apply the principles in this class to explore a topic of their own choice.
+Participation in the contest is completely optional and prizes involve extra credit to your final course grade.
 More details about the contest to be posted midway through the quarter.

 III.
 Course Resources